eclipse/imagen/docs/guide/acquisition/index.md

 `SampleModel` class contains methods for deriving pixel data from a `DataBuffer`.

-JAI supports several image data types, so the `DataBuffer` class has the following subclasses, each representing a different data type:
+ImageN supports several image data types, so the `DataBuffer` class has the following subclasses, each representing a different data type:

 -   `DataBufferByte` - stores data internally as bytes (8-bit values)